-- You are a business or data analyst needing to add data mining to your skill set to interface with vendors or programmers
+- Business or Data Analyst needing to add data mining to your skill set to interface with vendors or programmers

-- You are a manager reponsible for analytics teams or vendors
+- Manager reponsible for analytics teams or vendors

-- You are a data scientist, software engineer, or IT professional seeking a deeper dive into analytics (but see our "Programming for Data Science" certificate if you need to learn the programming tools for this)
+- Data Scientist, Software Engineer, or IT professional seeking a deeper dive into analytics (but see our "Programming for Data Science" certificate if you need to learn the programming tools for this)

 - Choose and fit time-series forecasting models